-Where statistical analysis is appropriate, this will be done on two samples (split-level analysis).
-The samples must have results with only minor differences or an identical pair is used.
+Where statistical analysis is appropriate, this will be performed on two samples (split-level analysis).
+The samples must have results with only minor differences (within AVR as stated above) or an identical pair is used.
+A participant's classification will not be dependent on the outcome of the Statistical Analysis.